yyyyj/Kafe/doc/building.md

 ```

 Depending on your operating system, either a `kafe.exe` or a `kafe` should be generated.
 You'll need the files in the `folder-where-you-extracted-kafe/dist` to run it (copy them and put them alongside the program).

+*tip: To use the Hopscotch secured hash map, build with KAFE_BUILD_WITH_TSL defined*